buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     from buildbot.plugins import steps

     f.addStep(steps.ShellCommand(command=["make", "docs"]))
-    f.addStep(steps.FileUpload(slavesrc="docs/reference.html",
+    f.addStep(steps.FileUpload(workersrc="docs/reference.html",
                                masterdest="/home/bb/public_html/ref.html",
                                url="http://somesite/~buildbot/ref.html"))

 The ``masterdest=`` argument will be passed to :meth:`os.path.expanduser`, so things like ``~`` will be expanded properly.
 Non-absolute paths will be interpreted relative to the buildmaster's base directory.
-Likewise, the ``slavesrc=`` argument will be expanded and interpreted relative to the builder's working directory.
+Likewise, the ``workersrc=`` argument will be expanded and interpreted relative to the builder's working directory.

 .. note::